vkili/blog/_posts/2020-10-16-csrf-intro.md

 </form>
 ```

-Once you click on "Submit" on the page, your browser will send a request to https://twitter.com/send_a_tweet with your session cookie, and a tweet would be sent on your behalf.
+Once you click on "Submit" on the page, your browser will send a request to `https://twitter.com/send_a_tweet` with your session cookie, and a tweet would be sent on your behalf.
 Now, can you spot the issue with this functionality?

-## How it all goes wrong...
+## How It All Goes Wrong...

-A simple HTML form like the above is vulnerable because any site can submit that same request, not just twitter.com.
+A simple HTML form like the above is vulnerable because any site can submit that same request, not just `twitter.com`.

 Imagine an attacker hosting her own website, and on her site, she hosts an auto-submitted and invisible HTML form like this: